microsoft/FluidFramework/README.md

 [Routerlicious](./routerlicious) contains our latest prototype around new approaches to collaborative objects as well as a server backend to enable them with minimal COGS.

-The other folders contain other prototypes that have exited during the project.
+The other folders contain past prototypes.